3 Mistakes to Avoid When Dividing the Marital Home

 While this may be a viable option, make sure to consider the risks and potential strain of continuing to deal with your ex-spouse.
 Can you rely on your soon to be ex-spouse to pay their share of the expenses without facing a constant battle?
 If you are the one moving out, will your credit allow you to secure an additional loan or lease?
 Do you trust that your ex-spouse will properly maintain the house and it’s upkeep?

 Whether you ultimately choose to stay or go, the joint personal property within the home will need to be divided between you and your spouse.
 Save the money and tackle these decisions with your spouse, not your attorneys.
 Nobody knows the contents of the home and their respective value to each party better than you.
 Take an inventory of the contents of your home and have each party write down those they wish to keep.
 See which items you can agree on and you can take turns picking items from there.
 Remember: the cost of getting your lawyer involved in this aspect of the split will likely exceed the value of the items in dispute.

 While the marital home decision may seem overwhelming, taking a step back and weighing the pros and cons of your options will ensure that you are making the thoughtful, calculated decision needed in properly preparing you to start a new chapter in life.

 Have questions about what should happen to your house in divorce?
 We can help.
-Schedule a free consultations with one of our highly experienced family law attorneys and get answers to your questions and a clear strategy for your future.
+Schedule an initial consultations with one of our highly experienced family law attorneys and get answers to your questions and a clear strategy for your future.
 Contact us today at 888-888-0919, or please click the green button below.